Fellows Seminar 2019

 – Develop and carry out an inquiry/action project for quality migration education with the assistance of Re-Imagining Migration staff and fellows.

-– Document your practice and share your learning with our network.
+– Document their practice and share their learning with our network.

-– Present your inquiry/action project in at least one professional development setting (e.g. conferences, workshops, webinar, etc.).
+– Present their inquiry/action project in at least one professional development setting (e.g. conferences, workshops, webinar, etc.).

 Today in the United States, there are 18 million children under the age of 18 who are children of immigrants or immigrants themselves—26% of the school-aged population.
 These numbers echo across the world.
 Children of migration come into school eager to learn and thrive.
 Yet because of existing policy and entrenched prejudice, they are often marginalized.
 Considering increasing polarization in the public debate about migration and continuing and the rising number of children from immigrant families entering our educational institutions ignoring the situation is not an option.